-Sleeping on your side is thought to be one of the healthiest ways to sleep.
+Sleeping on your side is one of the healthiest ways to sleep.
 Side sleeping promotes better spinal alignment, reduces lower back pain, silences snoring, and can prevent symptoms of sleep apnea.

-To get the best sleep, side sleepers need a mattress that will support neutral spinal alignment and relieve pressure points.
+To get the best sleep, side sleepers need to consider the best mattresses that support neutral spinal alignment and relieve pressure points.

-In this guide, we discuss the main things side sleepers should look for before buying a new bed and touch on our recommended best mattress for side sleepers.
+In this guide, we discuss our recommended best mattresses for side sleepers and touch on the main things side sleepers should look for before buying a new bed.

 Best Mattresses for Side Sleepers